the-coded/codex-ai/pkg/README.md

 ## 🌍 Environment Modes

 ### 🔧 Development Mode
-- Run directly from codex-ai repository
+- Run directly from codex repository
 - Use local paths and resources
 - Helpful for package development and testing